-□ All development contracts must require a minimum MBE participation rate of 30% and WBE participation rate of 15%.
-The project will comply with all MBE/WBE requirements
+\Box All development contracts must require a minimum MBE participation rate of 30% and WBE participation rate of 15%.

 □ All development projects receiving a subsidy from or through the City, County, or URA should provide co-ownership opportunities for Hill District Community-Based organizations and/or Hill District Faith-Based organizations.
-A local RCO will be a co-owner